-The FY 2023 Management Plan Annual Report can also be viewed at: https://bseacd.org/transparency/reports-audits/
+The FY 2024 Management Plan Annual Report can also be viewed at here.

-On December 14, 2023, the District's Board of Directors determined that satisfactory progress had been made in FY 2023 toward all goals and objectives of the MP using the relevant performance standards for each.
+On December 12, 2024, the District's Board of Directors determined that satisfactory progress had been made in FY 2024 toward all goals and objectives of the MP using the relevant performance standards for each.